-- 4.2.11.1.8.
-Any outcome of the review, as determined by Contractor. - 4.2.11.2.
-Contractor shall submit the QOCG Summary Report to the Department for review and approval in a format agreed upon by Contractor and the Department. - 4.2.11.2.1.
-DELIVERABLE: QOCG Summary Report - 4.2.11.2.2.
-DUE: Monthly, by the 10th Business Day after the end of the reporting month.

-4.2.12.
-If the Department is contacted by a Member, advocates, the Health First Colorado Managed Care Ombudsman, or other individuals/entities with a QOCG regarding concerns about the care or lack of care a Member is receiving, Contractor shall begin processing the QOCGs upon notification by the Department using Contractor's QOCG processes and procedures.

-4.2.12.1.
-Contractor shall keep the Department informed about progress on resolving concerns and shall advise the Department of final resolution through a process determined by the Department.

-4.2.13.
-For QOCGs involving Network Providers, Contractor may have the QOCG reviewed by its professional review committee, as set forth in §§ 12-36.5-104 and 12-36.5-104.4, C.R.S.

-- 4.2.13.1.
-Contractor shall follow state reporting and confidentiality requirements, per §§ 12- 36.5-104 and 12-36.5-104.4, C.R.S. - 4.2.13.2.
-Contractor shall inform the Department if it refers the matter to a peer review process. - 4.2.14.
-The Department may share information about QOCG investigations with Contractor. - 4.2.14.1.
+- 4.2.11.7.
+Evidence of the QOCG resolution. - 4.2.11.8.
+Any notification made by Contractor to a regulatory or licensing agency or board. - 4.2.11.9.
+Any outcome of the review, as determined by Contractor. - 4.2.12.
+Contractor shall submit the QOCG Summary Report to the Department for review and approval in a format agreed upon by Contractor and the Department. - 4.2.12.1.
+DELIVERABLE: QOCG Summary Report - 4.2.12.2.
+DUE: Monthly, by the 10th Business Day after the end of the reporting month. - 4.2.13.
+If the Department is contacted by a Member, advocates, the Health First Colorado Managed Care Ombudsman, or other individuals/entities with a QOCG regarding concerns about the care or lack of care a Member is receiving, Contractor shall begin processing the QOCG upon notification by the Department using Contractor's QOCG processes and procedures. - 4.2.13.1.
+Contractor shall keep the Department informed about progress on resolving concerns and shall advise the Department of final resolution through a process determined by the Department. - 4.2.14.
+For QOCGs involving Network Providers, Contractor may have the QOCG reviewed by its professional review committee, as set forth in §§ 12-36.5-104 and 12-36.5- 104.4, C.R.S. - 4.2.14.1.
+Contractor shall follow state reporting and confidentiality requirements, per §§ 12-36.5-104 and 12-36.5-104.4, C.R.S. - 4.2.14.2.
+Contractor shall inform the Department if it refers the matter to a peer review process. - 4.2.15.
+The Department may share information about QOCG investigations with Contractor. - 4.2.15.1.
 Following receipt of QOCG information from the Department, Contractor and the Department shall collaborate on Department guidance for actions towards impacted Provider(s) regarding payments and restrictions on serving Members. - 4.3.
-Notice of Adverse Benefit Determination

-4.3.1.
-When Contractor makes an adverse benefit determination as described in 42 CFR § 438.400, Contractor shall send to Member a Notice Of Adverse Benefit Determination that meets the following requirements:

-- 4.3.2.
-Contractor shall issue a Notice of Adverse Benefit Determination in writing that at a minimum: - 4.3.2.1.
-Complies with Member correspondence requirements of § 25.5-4-212(3), C.R.S, including, but not limited to, the following: - 4.3.2.1.1.
-Is written using person-first, plain language. - 4.3.2.1.2.
-Is written in a format that includes the date of the correspondence and a Member greeting. - 4.3.2.1.3.
-Is consistent, using the same terms throughout to the extent practicable including commonly used program names. - 4.3.2.1.4.
-Is accurately translated into the second most commonly spoken language in the state if a Member indicates that this is the Member's written language of preference or as required by law. - 4.3.2.1.5.
-Includes a statement translated into the top fifteen languages most commonly spoken by individuals in Colorado with limited English proficiency informing an applicant or Member how to seek further assistance in understanding the content of the correspondence, including the availability of a written translation or oral interpretation of the information provided.
+Notice of Adverse Benefit Determination - 4.3.1.
+When Contractor makes an Adverse Benefit Determination as described in 42 CFR § 438.400, Contractor shall send to the Member a notice of Adverse Benefit Determination that meets the following requirements: - 4.3.1.1.
+Is in writing. - 4.3.1.2.
+Complies with the Member correspondence requirements of § 25.5-4-212(3), C.R.S: - 4.3.1.2.1.
+Is written using person-first, plain language. - 4.3.1.2.2.
+Is written in a format that includes the date of the correspondence and a Member greeting. - 4.3.1.2.3.
+Is consistent, using the same terms throughout to the extent practicable, including commonly used program names. - 4.3.1.2.4.
+Is accurately translated into the second most commonly spoken language in the State if a Member indicates that this is the Member's written language of preference or as required by law.